Chris-Craft 42 Constellation

 This Chris Craft is designed to be a very comfortable live aboard that is capable of serious inland cruising.
 The general condition of this example is good though needing some TLC.
 A new owner would probably want to replace the carpets in the main saloon and upgrade the entertainment systems to something from the current century.
 The pilot house is another area where an upgrade to contemporary navigation equipment would be desirable.
 But as it stands, the vessel is a solid example of the classic wood Chris-Craft that would be an excellent basis for an easy restoration project and a very comfortable liveaboard.

-4 burner gas cooker/stove
+4 burner propane Stove

 Accommodation

-Cooker/stove | |
+Stove | |

 ---|---|

-Grill | |
+Broiler | |

 Oven | |